edgelesssys/contrast/docs/docs/basics/security-benefits.md

 # Contrast security overview

-This document outlines the security measures of Contrast and its capability to counter various threats effectively.
+This document outlines the security measures of Contrast and its capability to counter various threats.
 Contrast is designed to shield entire Kubernetes deployments from the infrastructure, enabling entities to manage sensitive information (such as regulated or personally identifiable information (PII)) in the public cloud, while maintaining data confidentiality and ownership.

 Contrast is applicable in situations where establishing trust with the workload operator or the underlying infrastructure is challenging.